aggress/mesosphere-dcos-kafka-installer/docs/usage.md

 dcos cluster setup --insecure <master_ip> --username=<username>
 ```

-## Test the DC/OS cli `dcos node`
+Test the DC/OS cli `dcos node`

 Run `make` with no options to review the options.

+## Active Directory / Kerberos create keytabs

 If you need a test AD server, please read [Active Directory](https://github.com/aggress/mesosphere-dcos-smack-installer/blob/master/docs/activedirectory.md) first, then spin up AD with:
 ```
 make ad-deploy
 ```

-Whether you're using a test AD server or a corporate one, you now need to create the batch script which automates the user, principal, keytab creation.
+Whether you're using a test AD server or a corporate one, you now need to create the batch script which automates and documents the user, principal, keytab creation.

 ```
 make ad-keytabs-bat